tonusp/NaNo2016/A_Book_of_Changes.md

 Several times that afternoon, as he travelled north-eastwards on the Deutsche Bahn, his mobile phone rang.
 When he looked at the screen and saw it was Tom or Woody calling, he declined the call.
 When the phone bleeped to tell him there was a voicemail message, he listened to increasingly urgent appeals.

 "Where *are* you, Joseph?
 The hotel people say you've checked out.
 Where are you going?
 What's happened to 'All for one, and one for all'?
 Aren't you coming back to England with us?
 I thought you were in with us and the Brotherhood.
 What are you thinking of?"
 And so on.
 He couldn't bring himself to call back.
-Instead, after at least a dozen calls, he relented and decided at least to text to tell them he was alive.
+Instead, after at least a dozen calls, he relented and decided at least to text them to say he was alive.
 Hadn't been arrested by the Aachen police for breaking and entering at the Cathedral.
 Or by the Vatican police for sacrilege.
 Or by some unknown enemy of the Brotherhood, who had learned of their conspiracy and acted against one of their members.

 He texted: